DiffMesh: A Motion-aware Diffusion Framework for Human Mesh Recovery from Videos: Conclusion

 \section{Conclusion}

-In this paper, we present a novel Diffusion-Driven Transformer-based framework (DDT) for human mesh recovery from a video.
-Inspired by the diffusion model, DDT is designed to decode the motion information from the input sequence.
-The motion smoothness and temporal consistency of the output mesh sequence are enhanced by the successive decoding steps over frames.
-As a many-to-many approach, DDT is significantly more efficient than SOTA many-to-many methods.
-Moreover, an augmentation technique based on human motion is proposed in DDT.
-Extensive experiments are conducted on Human3.6M, MPI-INF-3DHP, and 3DPW datasets showing impressive performance compared to the SOTA methods.
+In this paper, we present a novel diffusion framework (DiffMesh) for human mesh recovery from a video.
+DiffMesh innovatively connects diffusion models with human motion, resulting in the efficient generation of highly precise and seamlessly smooth output mesh sequences.
+Extensive experiments are conducted on Human3.6M and 3DPW datasets showing impressive performance.

+While DiffMesh demonstrates its superior performance for in-the-wild video input, like previous methods, it may produce unrealistic mesh outputs in scenarios with significant occlusions.
+Our future research will focus on exploring spatial-temporal interactions within the human body to mitigate this occlusion challenge.

 \textbf{ {Supplementary Material}}